platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 In this case, the ID is: `i-04d1ac8319`.
 You can then match this ID with the one under **Metrics** for your investigations.

-### Split architecture
+### Multiple clusters

 Standard Dedicated environments have a single cluster of three hosts, where each additional cluster adds at least three additional hosts to the project.
-Dedicated environments with two clusters have a split architecture and their metrics are displayed in two separate groups: one for the web hosts that handle web requests and one for the service hosts that handle database, cache, and other services.
+Dedicated environments with two clusters display metrics in two separate groups: one for the web hosts that handle web requests and one for the service hosts that handle database, cache, and other services.

 ![Metrics split into Web hosts and Service hosts](/images/metrics/split-arch.png "0.75")